 DMC-ODS services include the following comprehensive continuum of outpatient, residential, and inpatient evidence-based SUD services.
-Service components are defined in Enclosure #1.
-Additional guidance on how service components should be claimed can be found in the DMC/DMC-ODS Billing Manual.
-Please see Enclosure 2 for a quick reference table that depicts required and optional services/levels of care within the DMC-ODS benefits.
+Service components are defined in Enclosure 1.
+Additional guidance on how service components should be claimed can be found in the current DMC/DMC-ODS Billing Manual.
+The DMC/DMC-ODS billing manual will be updated to align with new policies.
+If the billing manual conflicts with guidance outlined in this BHIN, this BHIN is the governing authority.
+Please see Enclosure 2 for a reference table that depicts required and optional services/levels of care within the DMC-ODS benefits.